UofL’s School of Music is going worldwide this summer with an especially long list of travel opportunities on the books.

 Comstock Piano from Germany

 Even the instruments are in on the globe-trotting action.
 Piano faculty members Anna Petrova, Krista Wallace-Boaz and Naomi Oliphant traveled to Hamburg, Germany, to pick out a new Steinway piano for Comstock Hall.
-The purchase was made possible by a bequest from donor Helen Lang.
+The purchase was made possible by a bequest from donors Calvin and Helen Lang.
 Click here to see Oliphant playing the piano before it makes its journey back to Louisville.